Liam Moore: International career

 Moore has represented England at under-17, under-20 and under-21 youth international level.
 He made his England U17 debut, playing 10 minutes, in a 1–1 draw against Italy U17 on 26 August 2009.
 Moore went on to make three appearances for the U17 side.

 On 8 November 2012, he was called up to the England under-21 team for the first time for a friendly against Northern Ireland.
 He made his debut in the game, coming on as a substitute in the 83rd minute for Jack Robinson.
 He was recalled to the under-21 squad in November 2013.
 Moore helped England reach the 2015 UEFA European Under-21 Championship by scoring in the second leg of the play-offs, which England won 2–1 against Croatia.
 England had already won the first leg 2–1, which meant they progressed to the finals with a 4–2 aggregate win.
 He went on to make ten appearances and scoring once for the U21 side.

 Moore was called up to the England U20 squad for the first time in May 2014 for that summer's Toulon Tournament and European qualifiers.
 He made his England U20 debut, starting the whole game in the first game of the Toulon Tournament, in a 3–0 win over Qatar.
 Moore went on to make four appearances for the England U20 side.
 Moore is eligible to represent Jamaica internationally, through descent.

 In March 2021, he was one of six English-born players to receive their first call-up to the Jamaica national team.
 He made his full international debut in a 4–1 loss to the United States on 25 March 2021.

 Personal life

-Moore is married to his wife, Roxi, and together, they have two children.
+Moore and his wife Roxi have two children.